$3,245 pp (USD)

 Day 3

-We will have a relaxed morning, explore the southern Etosha once again before heading northeast to the central part.
+You will have a relaxed morning and explore the southern Etosha once again before heading northeast to the central part.
 Vegetation will start changing from the open dwarf thorn bush to mopane woodlands.
-The central Etosha is hilly in a rather topographically flat area hence chances of encountering elusive species like leopards.
+The central Etosha is hilly in a rather topographically flat area hence the chances of encountering elusive species like leopards.
 Birds include Southern Pied and Bare-cheeked Babblers, Sociable Weaver, Crimson-breasted Shrike, Violet-eared Waxbill, Red-headed and Cut-throat Finches, Namaqua, Double-banded and Burchell’s Sandgrouse, Pygmy and Lanner Falcons, Pink-billed, Sabota and Spike-heeled Larks among other specials.
-We will have an afternoon game drive around the central Etosha.
-At our lodge, there is a waterhole accessible 24 hours.
+You will have an afternoon game drive around central Etosha.
+At your lodge, there is a waterhole accessible 24 hours.

 - Main Destination: